abbott/hardn/README.md

      hardn-linux-amd64
    ```

-3. Or using our makefile targets:
+3. Or using our `Makefile` targets:
    ```bash
    # Install tools
    make install-verifier